Projects

 Project description

-Why this work is needed
+Why this work was needed

-Trauma is individually defined, occurring from a single or repeated event(s) that is experienced as physically or emotionally harmful or threatening.
-This project, within RBWH Physiotherapy, dealt specifically with physical trauma, specifically acute injuries and illnesses, as well as chronic diseases such as persistent pain, heart disease and stroke.
+Trauma is individually defined, occurring from a single or repeated event(s) that may be experienced as physically or emotionally harmful or threatening.
+This project, within RBWH Physiotherapy, addressed the gap between the needs of trauma survivors and the services available to them.